 “Parise and Murray are on one line and Stafford’s on another.
 You’ve got two lines screwed up.
 That’s half of our offense,” said UND coach Dean Blais.

 After sweeping Minnesota-Duluth at home two weekends ago, the Sioux had a week off over Christmas break.

 “Our legs were working, but we didn’t execute as well as we should have,” Blais said.
 “We missed opportunities, and that’s from being off and not practicing.
 A lot of guys only skated one practice and then, bam, they’re playing a game.”

 The Sioux and the Oilers played two periods of scoreless hockey before Mark Bastl’s goal at 4:30 of the third period gave Findlay a 1-0 lead.
 Bastl found the loose puck just outside the crease and pounded it five-hole through Sioux freshman goalie Jordan Parise.

 “I think one of the things that got us going was their goal,” said Sioux captain Andy Schneider.
 “Maybe we needed to be down and feel the urgency,”.

 Behind outstanding goaltending by freshman Will Hooper, Findlay kept UND off the scoreboard until the 12:04 mark.
-Playing four-on-four, junior defenseman Schneider gathered the puck at the top of the slot and blasted a slapshot past Hooper to tie it 1-1.
+Playing 4-on-4, junior defenseman Schneider gathered the puck at the top of the slot and blasted a slapshot past Hooper to tie it 1-1.

 “I hit the guy at the point and he went to the bench, so that freed me up,” Schneider said.
 “All of a sudden, I looked up and the puck was laying right in the slot.
 I got some good wood on it and it went in.”